 - Nicky Grant - Lecturer - econometric theory; financial econometrics; applied microeconometrics

-- Rachel Griffith - Professor - applied microeconometrics, applied industrial organisation and firm behaviour, innovation and productivity
+- Rachel Griffith - Professor - applied microeconometrics, applied industrial organisation and firm behaviour, innovation and productivity (currently on leave)

 - Alastair Hall - Professor - theoretical econometrics and statistical inference

 - Chris Orme - Professor - theoretical econometrics, statistical inference, nonparametric analysis and misspecification testing; Head of School of Social Sciences

 - Simon Peters - Lecturer - applied microeconometrics, specification testing and labour economics

 - Arthur Sinko - Lecturer - econometrics and financial econometrics, methods for high-frequency data